Native American Indian Rugs

 The intricacy of these patterns reinforces the craftsmanship, skill and time invested in these hand-woven rugs.

-Find the Perfect Southwestern Area Rug for Your Collection
+Find the Perfect Navajo Area Rug for Your Collection

 The Palms Trading Company carries a wide, but varying, selection of authentic Navajo Indian rugs.
 Our personal shopper service lets you see our larger in-store collection.